 An additional educational experience we offer to those we train — as well as faculty across the University of Arizona College of Medicine and community physicians in Tucson and Southern Arizona — are seminars and conferences such as the Winter Series Lung Conferences, which we sponsor in cooperation with the UA Respiratory Center.

 Lastly, PACCS faculty, fellows, residents and students with an interest in our division are encouraged to read the Southwest Journal of Pulmonary & Critical Care, which is the official publication of the Arizona, New Mexico and Colorado Thoracic Societies.
-Among associate editors for this open access journal are our division chief, Kenneth S. Knox, MD, our head of sleep medicine, Sai Parthasarathy, MD, and Safal Shetty, MD, also in sleep medicine.
+Among associate editors for this open access journal are our current Pulmonary Division chief and head of sleep medicine, Sairam Parthasarathy, MD; former division chief, Kenneth S. Knox, MD; and Tammer Y. El-Aini, MD.
 The journal's pages include scholarly work done by our fellows, residents and students as well.

 Medical students at the University of Arizona College of Medicine – Tucson participate in a variety of clinical and educational experiences through our division.
 They also have access to elective courses relating to all of the subspecialties within the UA Department of Medicine as well as our core areas related to PACCS: